BeryJu/supervisr/CONTRIBUTING.md

 Python code should be indented with 4 spaces, HTML and JavaScript should be indented with 2 spaces.

-To test if code follows these standards, run `invoke ci.test` to run all tests.
+To test if code follows these standards, run `invoke env.env.test-complete` to run all tests.

 ## Commit Style